10 Best Things to Do in Vienna in Winter (Christmas Markets and Beyond)

 (Maybe) See Some Fall Foliage Leftovers

-I’m a sucker for fall foliage, so I was hoping to get to see some in Vienna, even though it was already the beginning of winter.
-Luckily, Vienna’s parks and gardens did not disappoint, and I was like a kid in a candy store.
+I’m a sucker for fall foliage, so I was hoping to get to see some in Vienna.
+Luckily, its parks and gardens did not disappoint, and I was like a kid in a candy store.

-If you’re also visiting at the beginning of winter, there’s a very good chance you’ll see the fall foliage in places like Stadtpark, Burggarten, and the SchΓΆnbrunn Gardens.
+If you’re also visiting at the beginning of winter, there’s a very good chance you’ll see the fall foliage in places like Stadtpark, Burggarten, and the Schönbrunn Gardens.

 fall foliage in Vienna